ciuffetelli/typescript-clean/README.md

 # typescript-clean
-This is a model off clean projet on typescript
+This is a model off clean projet on typescript + eslint + babel